firoz1905/firoz1905/README.md

 🔧 **About Me**

 - 🧠 Passionate about building scalable systems and AI-enabled products
+- 🧮 Strong background in **Data Structures & Algorithms**, with a focus on writing optimized and efficient code
+- 🧱 Experienced in **System Design** for high-availability, distributed microservices architectures
 - 🔭 Currently working on **React + FastAPI** projects with microservices & Docker
 - ⚙️ Built internal AI tools using **LangChain**, **RAG pipelines**, and real-time LLM interaction
 - 👯 Open to collaborating on **open-source**, especially in backend, infra, or AI tooling